 Because it’s an HDMI device, not USB, it’s not self-powered — you need to plug in the supplied power adapter before you can power up the stick.
 With that done, though, tap on the simple but well-built remote control and you’ve got yourself a streaming device.

 The on-screen menu might look familiar if you’ve used Amazon Prime Video before — it’s basically a hybrid of that mixed with a range of apps for other services.
 But it’s the Prime Video app and apps for other Amazon services that are, unsurprisingly, installed by default and front and centre in the initial menu (along with the sad-looking shortcut to the YouTube website, a hasty substitute for the now-defunct app).

 Fire TV is a very popular platform and as such, apps for just about everything are available for it — from Netflix to Spotify, from Twitch to TED and a huge range of stuff in between.
 Shortcuts to the popular ones are pre-installed, but you’ll soon go exploring in the Amazon app store (the main menu directly integrates with it) to find apps both essential and interesting.

 Australian apps don’t fare quite as well.
-Stan still doesn’t have a Fire TV app — they say one is almost ready for release — and neither do any of the Australian TV network catch-up services are still not there (SBS On Demand and 10 Play are brand new, very late arrivals).
+Stan took a while to deliver a Fire TV app, and the Australian TV network catch-up services are still not there (SBS On Demand and 10 Play are brand new, very late arrivals).
 The Fire TV platform is very similar to the Android platform and free to develop for, so hopefully the lack of Aussie-based apps will change as more people pick up Fire TV devices, but in the meantime, be aware you might have a wait if free-to-air catch-up’s what you’re after.

 This Fire TV device tops out at 1080p HD, so it’s ideal for anyone with a standard HD television.
 Amazon has not yet released the 4K-capable versions of the Fire TV series in Australia.